brootaylor/brootaylor-v2/sites/eleventy/src/_content/writing/the-climate-crisis-what-to-make-of-it.md

 > Finding individuals willing to engage in a genuine dialogue, to discuss and debate climate issues and their potential impact on us, is nearly impossible.

-Furthermore, it is a *lonely journey* because discussing this topic with family and friends isn't the most popular of topics.
+Furthermore, it is a *lonely journey* because discussing this topic with family and friends isn't the most popular of subjects.
 Finding individuals willing to engage in a genuine dialogue, to discuss and debate climate issues and their potential impact on us, is nearly impossible.
 Such conversations too often become *triggers that end up straining relationships*.

 As a result, we tend to keep our thoughts and concerns to ourselves, traversing a solitary path.
 This has been my personal experience, and it hasn't been entirely healthy.